-On-street parking management is discussed further on page 70, including ways to tailor existing parking permit and management tools to neighborhood needs until additional measures are available.

-Cost of transit

-While Muni has discount monthly passes for seniors, youth, people with disabilities, and low-income riders, BART's distance-based fare structure can quickly add up for San Franciscans for whom BART is significantly faster than Muni and for those who come from outside of the city.
-For low-income people, selecting between these transit services can be a trade-off between spending more money and spending more time traveling.
-This equity issue is an important consideration when developing and implementing TDM measures.

-Muni speed, reliability, and frequency
+- Parking availability: The varied application of parking management tools, combined with major trip generators including both CCSF and the Balboa Park BART station, make it very difficult to find parking in some locations at some times of day.
+Strategic management of parking supply and demand is one of the most effective TDM measures at reducing VMT and auto trips while ensuring access to parking for those who need it. - Cost of transit: While Muni has discount monthly passes for seniors, youth, people with disabilities, and low-income riders, BART's distancebased fare structure can quickly add up for San Franciscans for whom BART is significantly faster than Muni and for those who come from outside of the city.
+For low-income people, selecting between these transit services can be a tradeoff between spending more money and spending more time traveling.
+This equity issue is an important consideration when developing and implementing TDM measures. - Muni speed, reliability, and frequency: While the Balboa Area-particularly the BART station area and Phelan Loopenjoys extraordinarily high levels of transit connectivity, public perception is that Muni is too slow, unreliable, or infrequent.
+Muni Forward and other improvements should help address some of these complaints.
+Transitrelated measures should keep in mind these changes and any remaining constraints.